-Subject co-ordinator: Miss Taylor and Mrs Parker
+Subject co-ordinator: Miss Kelly

 Our aim is to teach children that they are historians; through this, we aim to equip them with the knowledge and skills to ask perceptive questions, think critically, weigh evidence and develop their own perspective and judgement.
 Our high-quality history curriculum enables them to gain a coherent understanding of Britain’s past and how it links with the wider world.
 Through their education at St Polycarp’s, children develop a strong understanding of the history of their locality through the lens of local legends, famous historical figures and an in depth study of the school’s origins.
 These themes are then built upon through national and international history.

 Our history curriculum is structured to use a mastery approach to learning.
 Through carefully constructed sequences and links between concepts, children build on prior learning progressively and learn through immersion.
 To achieve this children learn in varied ways, from mnemonics, acting and re-enacting to testing, challenging and debating hypotheses.
 This way, children can explicitly link ideas and retain information with greater ability to recall and interpret.